paddyfed/TalesOfTheBountyHunters/posts/2023-11-07_Star-Wars-Bookcase.md

 Some of the Canon books I haven't bought yet so I would like to indicate that in some way and I want to include the Star Wars TV shows in the list.

+**Update**

+The deployment has worked now.
+The issue was the error logs weren't being shown so I couldn't see what the issue was.
+When the logs were finally fixed I could see that it was a data fetch issue with the API.
+So I had to return to using the old API URL, deploy the project and then update to the newly built API routes and deploy a second time.

 Paddy.